lucasasmith/rewards/readme.md

 NOTE: If an `IO Error: Could not set lock on file` error appears, close the process/notebook that is currently utilizing the DuckDB database.
 Only one process can manipulate the file at a time.

 NOTE: If an error similar to `There appear to be 4 leaked semaphore objects to clean up at shutdown` is encountered, kill all running processes/restart IDE to ensure the DuckDB file is in a stable state.

+## Outputs and Data Analysis
+- A data analysis notebook can be found in the `/queries/` dir.
+This notebook answers business questions about spend amounts and transactions.
+It can be viewed as is, or rerun after the DuckDB/dbt installs and config are complete.
+- A relational diagram and message to a stakeholder can be found in the `/docs/` dir (along with some other notes).